[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 “What do your partners need to know about anxieties or bad experiences you’ve had in the past that might influence your relationships?”

-How Negative Past Experiences Can Impact Current Relationships
+How Past Harms Can Impact Current Relationships

 We are all a product of the various life experiences we have had, beginning pretty much from birth.
 There is now good evidence, for example, that our attachment styles are formed in very early childhood in response to our relationships with our primary caregivers.
-Bad experiences in relationships, in particular – from painful breakups to abuse – can continue to impact us in future relationships.
+Bad experiences in relationships, in particular—from painful breakups to abuse—can continue to impact us in future relationships.

-Perhaps you reacted badly, as though you were still living through the bad past experience.
+Perhaps you reacted badly, as though you were still living through the past experience.
 Perhaps you got extremely upset or distressed, or fought with your partner.
 Maybe they were confused, hurt, or angry because they didn’t understand where this extreme reaction had come from.

-In a less obvious but no less damaging way, negative past experiences can cause us to put up walls, refuse to make ourselves vulnerable, hold back from trusting even the most trustworthy partners, or even hesitate to form intimate relationships at all.
+In a less obvious but no less damaging way, harmful past experiences can cause us to put up walls, refuse to make ourselves vulnerable, hold back from trusting even the most trustworthy partners, or even hesitate to form intimate relationships at all.

 For example, past relationship traumas or attachment wounds can manifest in extreme jealousy, possessiveness, insecurity, or anxiety around your partners’ other relationships.
 Some people will turn these feelings outwards, attempting to control their partners or implement rigid rules in an attempt to keep themselves safe.
 Others will turn them inwards, convincing themselves that they are unworthy, unloveable, and that their partners are inevitably going to leave them for other people.